dw/sortedfile/README.md

     659331 recs in 55.00s (avg 83us dist 0mb / 11987.04/sec)
     721057 recs in 60.00s (avg 83us dist 0mb / 12016.78/sec)

-Around 6000 random reads per second per core on a 43 million record dataset, all using a plain text file as our "database" and a 23 line Python function as our engine!
+Around 6000 random reads per second per core on a 43 million record data set, all using a plain text file as our "database" and a 23 line Python function as our engine!
 Granted it only parses an integer from the record, however even if the remainder of the record contained, say, JSON, a single string split